 Water coolers provide a great source of clean, pure drinking water which is essential to a healthy life.
 Periodic cleaning of the water cooler in a home or office is necessary to ensure the health and safety of all who use the cooler.

 The Brookhaven National Laboratory, a major research center, has put together for their staff recommendations for the proper cleaning procedures for water coolers.

 The following is adapted from that document.

-Clean the water cooler approximately every 3 months at a bottle change.
+Clean the water cooler approximately every 6 months at a bottle or filter change.

-Prepare a disinfecting solution by adding one tablespoon of household bleach to a gallon of water or 4 oz of white vinegar to a quart of water.
+Prepare a disinfecting solution by adding 1 oz of white vinegar to 8 oz of water.

 Make sure the water cooler is unplugged from the electrical outlet.